zhexilian/QuadraticPlanning-based-Model-Predictive-Control-MPC-/README.md

 # QuadraticPlanning-based-Model-Predictive-Control-MPC-with-cruising-and-lane-change-capability
 A intelligent vehicle Model Predictive Control(MPC) implementation using QuadraticPlanning.
-The controller is coded in Python. **That's because it is more suitable for using the controller in traffic simulation (vissim, sumo) or RL training.**
+The controller is coded in Python. **That's because it is more suitable for using Python in traffic simulation (vissim, sumo) or RL training.**
 **more details can be found in documentation.**

 **# CASE 1. adaptive cruise control**